casidiablo/multidex/README.md

 android/support/multidex/ZipUtil.class
 ```

 And pass the path of this file to the `--main-dex-list` option of the `dx` utility.
-Just extend the example from above accordingly by adding more items to the list of strings exposed by the `additionalParameters` property:
+Just extend the example from above accordingly by adding one more item to the list of strings exposed by the `additionalParameters` property:

 ```
             // ...
+        }
         dx.additionalParameters += '--main-dex-list <filename>'
-            // ...
+    }
+}
 ```

 ### `build.gradle` example